apollo

 Complete the course of therapy as prescribed by your doctor.
 Do not discontinue or abruptly stop the medication, as this can lead to antibiotic resistance, a condition in which bacteria become resistant to antibiotics.

-An overdose of Droxyl Instause 250 mg Syrup may lead to nausea, hallucinations (seeing or hearing things that are unreal), hyperreflexia (overactive reflexes), extrapyramidal symptoms (involuntary muscle movements), confusion, and a decrease in renal function.
+An overdose of Droxyl Instause 250 mg Syrup may lead to nausea, hallucinations (seeing or hearing unreal things), hyperreflexia (overactive reflexes), extrapyramidal symptoms (involuntary muscle movements), confusion, and a decrease in renal function.
 Consult a doctor immediately if you accidentally overdose on medicine.

 Droxyl Instause 250 mg Syrup does not treat a viral infection like the flu or a common cold.
 So, if you are feeling under the weather, it is best to consult a doctor to determine if you need medication for your condition.